rth1894/ray-tracing/README.md

 ---

 ## Warm-up and Ray Tracing Exercises
-COMPLETED a set of smaller excercises to get more comfortable with:
+COMPLETED a set of smaller exercises to get more comfortable with:
 - Memory management (RAII, smart pointers)
 - Multithreading
 - File I/O